stepsame/stepsame.github.io/posts/merging_2_pack.md

 ## Solution

 two sum.
-We can use a dictionary store all number and its index.
+We can use a dictionary to store all numbers and its index.

-Traverse the array, find if limit minus current num in the dictionary.
+Traverse the array, and find if limit minus current num in the dictionary.